alphagov/govuk-country-and-territory-autocomplete/CONTRIBUTING.md

 git push --tags --set-upstream origin refs/heads/v1.2.3:refs/heads/v1.2.3
 ```

-To actually publish, you will need access to an `npm` account that owns `openregister-location-picker`.
+To actually publish, you will need access to an `npm` account that owns `openregister-location-autocomplete`.
 Merge the version PR and then run:

 ```bash
 git checkout master